zacwbond/blue-apron/mains/Stuffed Cabbage Rolls.md

   * add reserved cooked onion mixture and meat mixture to food processor
   * pulse until well combined (ten 1-s pulses)
 * make rolls:
-  * trim ribs from cabbage leaves
+  * cut ribs from cabbage leaves so they can be rolled more tightly
+  * overlap the cut edges to prevent filling from leaking
-  * roll 2 tbsp of meat mixture into each leaf (overlapping leaves as necessary)
+  * place 2 tbsp of meat mixture 1/2 in. from bottom of each leaf
+  * fold bottom of leaf over the filling, then fold in the sides
+  * continue rolling the leaf up tightly
+  * place each roll seam-side down in a 13x9 baking dish
 * cook:
-  * arrange rolls, seam-down, in 13x9 baking dish
   * port sauce over cabbage rolls
   * cover with foil and bake at 375 deg F until sauce is bubbling and rolls are heated through (45m)
   * remove foil and bake until sauce is slighty thickend and cabbage is tender (15m)